 Whitacre shook up the company with a number of managerial changes, including luring Chief Financial Officer Chris Liddell from Microsoft Corp.
 He also combined sales and marketing responsibilities and consolidated control of GM's core North American market under one executive.

-One year after declaring bankruptcy, GM earned $1.3 billion and prepared to pay back the government’s $50 million bailout.
+One year after declaring bankruptcy, GM earned $1.3 billion and prepared to pay back the government’s $50 billion bailout.